fredrikheden/summarytable/Readme.md

 # Summary Table Power BI Custom Visual

+The summary table is a custom visual that allows you to define tables in Power BI with summary rows and custom styling.
+The most common scenario for using this custom visual is to create the an income statement report.

 ![](samples/Screenshot2.png)

-A summary table showing an income statement with two summary levels.
+The above image shows a summary table with an income statement with two summary levels.

 ![](samples/Screenshot1.png)

-A summary table showing an income statement with yellow highlighting.
+The abone image shows a summary table with an income statement with yellow highlighting.

 ## The JSON structure
 ```json